The appointment of a black man to the US Senate made a lot of white women unhappy.

 Don’t call us white men indifferent to the principles of fairness.

-We gave away our white priviledge and still we are hated.
+We gave away much of our white priviledge and still we are hated.

 I wonder… Would black men have received the right to vote if white women had gained suffrage before the end of the Civil War?